ANTIMONYks_wsid = 0;

 TOXIC ANTIMONY FOUND IN FIREFIGHTERS

-Boca Raton firefighters are showing symptoms of heavy metal poisoning linked to a flame retardant in their pants.
+Years ago, Boca Raton firefighters showed symptoms of heavy metal poisoning linked to a flame retardant in their pants.
 Antimony, a heavy metal related to arsenic seems to be the cause.
 After testing 36 city firefighters for heavy metal toxicity, 30 were found to have very elevated levels of antimony in their bodies.
-All 30 are seeking solutions to their problems
+All 30 are still seeking solutions to their problems.

 Symptoms of these young men included trembling in the fingers, weakened legs, paralysis, a case of rare belly cancer, brain cancer, fluid on the heart, crippling headache, incurable rash, low testosterone levels, large number of miscarriages by their wives, and a handful of thyroid surgeries.